-A Complete Look At One of the Best Ski Resorts in Vermont : Pico Mountain
+A Complete Look At One of the Most Underrated Ski Resorts in Vermont : Pico Mountain

 Pico Mountain is located in Mendon, Vermont, which is just outside of Rutland, Vermont and about ten minutes from Killington.
 Pico is a great, smaller mountain on the east coast, that is family friendly, challenging, and has super tight glades if you are up for the challenge.
 I truly love skiing at Pico compared to it’s “older sister,” Killington.
 Killington is typically more crowded and more touristy, where Pico is more of a local, “older,” mountain.

-That being said, Pico has a total of 58 trails, a 1,967ft vertical drop, glades, terrain parks, and much more.
+That being said, Killington is a great mountain to visit on the weekdays if you can.
+It really is worth the trip for both these mountains.
+Pico has a total of 58 trails, a 1,967ft vertical drop, glades, terrain parks, and much more.
 Pico’s elevation at the summit is 3,967ft, just under 4,000ft.
 Pico offers mostly advanced terrain, thus, if you are a beginner, this might not be the best mountain for you.
-Killington does have a good beginners section and it’s only a ten minute drive away, if you would prefer to go there.
-And then once you feel comfortable enough, I would ski/snowboard at Pico.
+Killington does have a good beginners section and it’s only a ten minute drive away.
+This might be a better option for beginners.
+Then, once you feel comfortable enough, you could ski/snowboard at Pico.

 With all that being said, in this post, you will read about Pico Mountain Ski Resort, Pico Mountain Trail map, pico mountain hike, pico mountain lift tickets, pico mountain lodging, pico mountain weather, Pico Mountain vs. Killington, Pico Mountain discount code, Pico Mountain lockers, Pico mountain tubing, and more.